jjailbird/fastapi_production_template/README.md

 [How to debug Python apps inside a Docker Container with VS Code](https://www.python-engineer.com/posts/debug-python-docker/)

+- attach debugger with Python: Remote Attach in launch.json

 ## Local Development and Debugging (with pipenv)

 ### docker services excluding only app